HectorRDB/dbgwas/README.md

 ## Downloading the precompiled binaries
 This is the easiest way to run the tool since it is already precompiled.

-Precompilation is done using [Holy Box Build](http://phusion.github.io/holy-build-box/), so it should work on pretty much any glibc-based x86 and x86-64 Linux distribution released since 2007 (e.g.: Debian >= 6, Ubuntu >= 10.04, Red Hat Enterprise Linux >= 5, CentOS >= 5, etc).
+Precompilation is done using [Holy Build Box](http://phusion.github.io/holy-build-box/), so it should work on pretty much any glibc-based x86 and x86-64 Linux distribution released since 2007 (e.g.: Debian >= 6, Ubuntu >= 10.04, Red Hat Enterprise Linux >= 5, CentOS >= 5, etc).
 We acknowledge Páll Melsted since we followed his [blog post](https://pmelsted.wordpress.com/2015/10/14/building-binaries-for-bioinformatics/) to build this portable binary.

+{::comment}
+TODO: UPDATE ME
+{:/comment}
 Download the latest binary here (v0.5.1): https://www.dropbox.com/s/ure1jl9y7fjvw4s/DBGWAS-0.5.1-Linux-precompiled.tar.gz?dl=1

 **Note:** even in this case, you still have to install the R dependencies (see [Dependencies installation](#dependencies-installation)).

+If the precompiled binary worked on your machine, you can jump to section [Dependencies installation](#dependencies-installation).
+Otherwise, see the next sections.

 ### Help, I can't run the precompiled binaries!
 Despite all our efforts, DBGWAS or the other binaries it uses might not work on your particular machine.